zarenkamp/chess_move_validation/README.md

+This was the coding challenge for my current job.

 ## Chess Move Validation
 Write a command line program that checks whether a move on a chessboard is valid or not.